elementary-Inc/blog/_posts/2022/2022-11-31-elementary-os-7-available-now.md

 Renamed Office 365 to Microsoft 365 to follow suite on Microsoft's rebranding

 ### Feedback

-Avoid focus stealing prevention when opening a web browser Show more entries under Desktop Components
+Show more entries under Desktop Components

 ### Videos